152 Upper Tooting Road,

 It was taken over by an Asian independent operator and the original Mayfair name was re-instated.
 Regular films continued until it finally closed on 13th January 1979 with Robert Shaw in “Force 10 From Navarone”.

-The Painted Wagon pub continued to remain open but the rest of the building was stripped of fixtures and fittings (including the Christie organ).
+The Painted Wagon pub continues to remain open but the rest of the building was stripped of fixtures and fittings (including the Christie organ).
 The right hand side of the foyer was converted into a Bank of Baroda in March 1985 and inside the auditorium a concrete floor was built forward from the front of the circle to the rear of the stage wall.
 The front stalls and stage area was converted into a snooker club while the circle and upper parts of the building were left unused and derelict.

 In 1996 the circle foyer was converted into a Muslim cultural centre, using the left hand side of the foyer as an entrance, and later the upper parts of the building and dressing rooms were converted into a Muslim based school.